Mutual Funds and ETFs

 Capital Gain Distributions

-Over the course of a year, a mutual fund may sell some of its The value of things the company owns and amounts it is owed.
-The capital gains earned from those The value of things the company owns and amounts it is owed are distributed to owners as capital gain distributions.
+Over the course of a year, a mutual fund may sell some of its assets.
+The capital gains earned from those assets are distributed to owners as capital gain distributions.
 Capital gain distributions are taxed in the same manner as capital gains.

 There are generally three types of fees that can affect your returns on ETFs and mutual funds: front-end loads, operating expenses and commissions.
 Schwab identifies two other hidden costs that are a bit more obscure, so I’ll refer you to its post on this topic if you want more information.